seanbao/mnemonas/docs/public-server-quickstart.en.md

 ssh -L 18080:127.0.0.1:8080 <user>@<server-ip>
 ```

-Then open this on your local machine:
+Then open this URL on the local machine:

 ```text
 http://localhost:18080